ibm-cloud-docs/cloud-object-storage/encryption/hpcs.md

 You will need to ensure that a service instance is created by using the [IBM Cloud catalog](https://cloud.ibm.com/catalog) and appropriate permissions are granted.
 This section outlines step-by-step instructions to help you get started.

+It is not possible to use [Immutable Object Storage](/docs/cloud-object-storage/basics?topic=cloud-object-storage-immutable) to create retention policies that prevent object deletion or modification on buckets that use {{site.data.keyword.hscrypto}}.
+{:tip}

 ## Provisioning an instance of {{site.data.keyword.hscrypto}}
 {: #hpcs-provision}
 Refer to the service-specific product pages for instructions on how to provision and setup appropriate service instances.